 Cephalexin is generally considered safe during pregnancy.
 However, it is secreted by the milk ducts, and hence, lactating mothers should not consume it while breastfeeding their children.
 Consult your doctor for more information as research is limited in this regard.

-Doxycycline may have toxic effects on fetal development.
+Doxycycline may interfere with bone and teeth development in the growing fetus.
 It also may affect the well-being of both the mother and the child.

-Cephalexin is an anti-bacterial drug whose uses for acne treatment are yet to be proven extensively through scientific research.
+Cephalexin is an anti-bacterial drug that may have an important role in the management of acne.
 Whatever preliminary studies are available state that cephalexin could be a promising acne treatment.
-Despite its many advantages, it is an antibiotic drug and the user must practice caution while consuming it.
+Despite its many advantages, it is an antibiotic drug, and the user must practice caution while consuming it.
 Be wary of its side effects and use it as prescribed by your dermatologist.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.